ICJIA/icjia-infonet-nuxt3/content/faqs/how-is-the-system-structured-and-secured.md

   minimum specifications and an internet connection "
 draft: false
 title: How is the system structured and secured?
+summary: How is the system structured and secured?
 path: /faqs/how-is-the-system-structured-and-secured
 url: https://infonet.icjia.dev/faqs/how-is-the-system-structured-and-secured
 searchMeta: "faq  "